raialvez/raialvez/README.md

-## Hi there 👋
+## me chamo rai
-**raialvez/raialvez** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. meu nome e rai tenho 15 anos i sou aluno do oscarlina Here are some ideas to get you started:
+**raialvez/raialvez** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. tenho 15 anos sou aluno da escola oscalina e minha caracteristica e jogar futboll
+Here are some ideas to get you started:

 - 🔭 I’m currently working on ...